My primary research interests are in combinational optimization

-I do not have any research assistantships available right now.
+While I welcome an opportunity to work with you, I do not have any research assistantships available.

 If you are interested in my research and would like to do an MS

-equivalent) and make an appointment at your convenience.
-A strong
+thesis or independent study project please make an appointment at your convenience.
+My projects require a strong

 Some of my views on academic integrity.